ndziuba/EnterpriseAI-Project/README.md

 Not specifically relevant to the project as we could have used cloud infrastructure for training, but getting TensorFlow with GPU support to run correctly on a Windows machine was a major struggle.

 ### Service integration
-With using many services such as Zenml, Mlflow, Yatai, bento, etc. we often got into dependency hell but after some tinkering, it worked eventually.
+With using many services such as ZenML, MLflow, Yatai, BentoML etc. we often got into dependency hell but after some tinkering, it worked eventually.
 But either way a sometimes frustrating experience.

 ### Infrastructure problems
 Pushing our bentos to Yatai posed a challenge as well, because multiple problems like filesize limits and database errors like bento-tag limits to 128 VARCHARs needed some attention to work the way we imagined